 Easy to Set Up

-There are executable packages that quickly install Jenkins on Windows, Mac and Unix operating systems, as it is just a self-contained Java program.
-You can get it set up in under 10 minutes.
+Jenkins has executable packages that are quick to install on Windows, Mac and Unix operating systems.
+It’s just a self-contained Java program that you can set up in ten minutes.

 Supports Most Environments

 Jenkins supports most environments, including cloud-based architecture.
 This makes it handy as teams begin to use different environments.
-All major cloud platforms are supported, including Amazon, Azure, Google, and IBM Cloud.
+It also supports all major cloud platforms, including Amazon, Azure, Google, and IBM Cloud.

 Jenkins is open-source and free to use.
-Jenkins has an enthusiastic developer community that frequently holds meetings, both in-person and online.
+It has an enthusiastic developer community that frequently holds in-person and online meetings.

 It’s easy to distribute Jenkins across work machines, which makes building, testing, and deployment faster.

-After understanding the basics, let us analyze the workings of Jenkins in detail.
+After understanding the basics, let’s analyze Jenkins’ workings in detail.

 Initially, a developer commits the code to the source code.
 Now, the Jenkins server keeps a regular check at the repository.
 As soon as the commit occurs, the Jenkins server discovers the changes and pulls them.
 Further, it prepares a new build.

-If in between the tests, the build does not pass, the developer is instantly notified to take suitable action.
-Now, Jenkins gets ready for the deployment of the build to an environment that allows any User Acceptance Testing (UAT) before the release into the production pipeline.
+If the build does not pass in between tests, the developer is instantly notified to take suitable action.
+Now, Jenkins is ready to deploy the build to an environment that allows any User Acceptance Testing (UAT) before the release into the production pipeline.

-The above-performed UAT tests are automated with the help of a tool known as Selenium to achieve continuous delivery.
+The above-performed UAT tests are automated for continuous delivery with a tool known as Selenium.
 The code is appended to the master branch to create a golden build if the test is passed.
 It is then directly deployed into the production pipeline.

-After testing, Jenkins notifies the developers regarding the test results and build.
+After testing, Jenkins notifies the developers of the test results and build.

-In Jenkins, you can easily figure out which commit was the reason behind the failure of the build.
+In Jenkins, you can easily figure out which commit caused the build’s failure.
 However, if all the unit tests pass, the build pipeline will move forward to the next stage.

 Jenkins runs parallel builds across several machines to decrease the total time consumed to complete the other activities.

-Moreover, several multinational companies such as Google and Amazon have achieved the continuous delivery milestone.
-It helps them to deploy to production several times a day.
+Moreover, several multinational companies like Google and Amazon have achieved the continuous delivery milestone.
+It helps them deploy to production several times a day.

-Jenkins’ continuous integration pipeline is an incredibly powerful tool that inhabits several tools for different purposes such as hosting, monitoring, testing the code, and compilation.
+Jenkins’ continuous integration pipeline is incredibly powerful and inhabits several tools for different purposes, like hosting, monitoring, testing code, and compilation.